 It should be noted that ‘eruv’ (the word means ‘joining’) is a generic term: there are a number of different types of eruv required by Jewish law for specific Sabbath circumstances.
 The eruv which has become a feature planning applications in cities around the world and latterly in London should not be confused with the other definitions.

 The laws of Eruv are detailed and complex.
 An entire tractate of the Talmud is devoted the subject and the laws are subsequently codified by Maimonides and Joseph Caro in their respective halachic compendiums.

 For the current Eruv status please see our website footer.

-Once please G-d, planning is approved and the eruv is built this will show when the eruv is ‘up’ and complete or ‘down’.
+Once please G-d, the eruv is built this will show when the eruv is ‘up’ and complete or ‘down’.
 As we currently have no eruv, the status is ‘down’ 🙁